ashanjayamal/TimetableManegement/README.md

 # Timetable Manegement App
 ## Overview
-The Departmental Timetable Management App is a Shiny application designed to help organize and manage the academic timetable for the Department of Mathematics at the University of Sri Jayewardenepura.
-It includes features to view and manage master timetables, and hall-specific and lecturer-specific schedules.
+The Departmental Timetable Management App is a Shiny application designed to help organize and manage the academic timetable for the Department of XYZ at ABC University.
+It includes features to view and manage master timetables and hall-specific and lecturer-specific schedules.

 ## Features